Ueberspannung/PD-PPS-Controller/DOC/sw.md

 ## unified sw
 With the rising of the mini it was necessary to do some rework on the sw.
 The goal is to have one SW for all HW platforms.
 The plattform is selected in the global config file.
-As mentioned earlier the AVR SW wull not be supported.
+As mentioned earlier the AVR SW will not be supported.
 Only ARM (ATSAMD21G18) based boards will be supported.
 Due to some HW use beyond the ARDUINO ZERO board some modifications to the board definitions and bootloader had to be made.
 The unified SW uses subfolders for the HW layers and other componets.